 Insects fall into two categories: the kind that ruin an otherwise great picnic, and the kind that eat those pests!
-If you garden, you likely already know that beneficial insects can help tame the population of the ones that eat plant leaves and produce.
+If you garden, you likely already know that beneficial insects are a powerful ally.
+They can help tame the population of insect that eat your plant leaves and produce.

 Plants that Attract Beneficial Insects

 Want to reduce the population of aphids and mites in your garden?
 Attract lacewings by planting Dill-fernleaf in your garden.
 Dill is tall and airy and doesn’t block sunlight, so it can be planted anywhere in the garden.
 The lovely lacewings will feast on small insects and their eggs.
 The bonus?
 You’ll have delicious dill leaf to use in recipes all summer long!

 Cilantro is an herb that attracts ladybugs.
 Ladybugs eat undesirable insects and eggs when they’re young.
 Cilantro is best planted at the outside edge of the garden.
 Clip the aromatic leaves continually throughout the growing season.

 Parsley-Triple Curled is another short herb, best planted at the edge of the garden.
 This makes it easy to clip the leaves regularly.
 Parsley attracts tachinid flies and hoverflies that feed on aphids and mealybugs, among other damaging pests.